 5. Even your dog has started avoiding it and has taken to sleeping on your side.

-Don’t worry, our washable pet beds for dogs can be replaced easily without burning a hole in your pocket.
-Additionally, these will last you for years and years.
-If you choose a washable bed, it will make your life a lot easier as well as ensuring that they are not snoozing around your bed.
+Our washable pet beds for dogs are a smart choice at a great value.
+These will last you for years and years.
+If you choose a washable bed, it will make your life a lot easier as well as ensuring that your pet is not snoozing around your bed.
 Not only will they get a clean and tidy place to sleep, these washable pet beds for dogs at Caldera also come with hot and cold therapy gel packs to provide a cooling or soothing effect so that they get a comfortable sleep in no time.

 How often should we wash a dog bed?

 Let’s face the fact, even after washing, sweeping, or vacuuming your floors, would you call it the cleanest place to take a nap?
-The same is the case with bedding of your pet that requires time to time cleaning as much as you care about cleaning your sheets regularly.
 If your dog spends most of the time outdoors, it can track mud and dirt from outside onto his sleeping place, so you should plan to wash it more frequently.
 You may also need to have a backup bed on hand to rotate so that when one bed is on the wash, the other bed can be used in its place with less of a hassle.
 Most beds can be covered with removable liners or other features that make them easy to clean.
 Choose a material that can withstand wear and tear as it will become markedly easy for you to clean with a hand roller or vacuum.

 Dog beds need to be washed routinely at least once a week to keep them clean and smelling fresh as it will not only minimize smell but also keep your dog clean and healthy.
 The washing frequency also depends on how much your dog’s fur sheds and how much they stay outdoors.
 In general, if you don’t want to take the toll of washing the bed regularly you can simply place a cover on it and wash it every few weeks.